“Fearlessness is not the absence of fear. It’s the quality of Awareness we bring to the moment fear arises.”

 What we do next, in those moments of fear, is what decides our future.
 Do we let fear overcome us and rule our lives?
 Or do we let it spark a greater awareness within us that allows us to discern between threats that are real and threats that are imagined in order to push forward?

 It has been said that everything boils down to fear or love.
 Action from a place of fear happens when we are incapable of discerning between real and imagined threats.
-The confusion that arises make us cower when we should act and act when there is nothing real to fight – it is inherently irrational, and tends to move us backward.
+The confusion that arises makes us cower when we should act and act when there is nothing real to fight – it is inherently irrational and tends to move us backward.

 Fearlessness is to act from a place of love.
 You don’t ignore a threat, but your heightened awareness of everything allows you to see the situation with clarity, which will put you at ease enough to quiet irrational fears and work from a place of love.
 That can only propel you forward.